Find Your Best Hike

 If you’d like to experience Sonoran Desert flora and fauna in a more urban setting, check out the Desert Botanical Garden’s five thematic paths, which illustrate topics like desert wildflowers, conservation, desert living, and plants and people of the Sonoran Desert.
 You’ll experience the beauty of desert flora and fauna within arm’s reach of urban amenities like the Garden Shop and Gertrude’s restaurant.

-For more information on hiking in and around Scottsdale, including trail guides and maps, download your free copy of the Desert Discovery Guide.
+For more information on hiking in and around Scottsdale, including trail guides and maps, download your free copy of the Hiking & Trail Guide.